CS-433/cs-433-project-2-deepnettonepanettone/README.md

 use pip or conda install

+>
+> Warining : the processed dataset is huge more than 30 GB
+> All the following run can take up to 40 min just in data processing
+> Prepare a cofee if you plan to train them from scratch :)
+>

 ## Where to find the best models

 in src/model/ you can find the most succeful models